A little bit goes a long way

 Wikipedia defines microfinance as "the provision of financial services to low-income clients or solidarity lending groups including consumers and the self-employed, who traditionally lack access to banking and related services."

 I believe microfinance is a good strategy to help others because it provides them a foundation to start their own businesses or grow existing businesses.
 This helps very poor households meet basic needs and protect themselves from risk.
-For example, in Ghana, 80% of clients of Freedom from Hunger had secondary income sources, compared to 50% for non-clients, and in India, half of SHARE clients graduated out of poverty.
+For example, in Ghana, 80% of clients of Freedom from Hunger had secondary income sources, compared to 50% for non-clients.
+In India, half of SHARE clients graduated out of poverty.
 These are some of the reasons why I believe microfinance is a good way to help combat poverty.